opensearch-project/terraform-provider-opensearch/docs/resources/user.md

 - `attributes` (Map of String) A map of arbitrary key value string pairs stored alongside of users.
 - `backend_roles` (Set of String) A list of backend roles.
 - `description` (String) Description of the user.
 - `password` (String, Sensitive) The plain text password for the user, cannot be specified with `password_hash`.
 Some implementations may enforce a password policy.
 Invalid passwords may cause a non-descriptive HTTP 400 Bad Request error.
-For AWS Opensearch domains "password must be at least 8 characters long and contain at least one uppercase letter, one lowercase letter, one digit, and one special character".
+For AWS OpenSearch domains "password must be at least 8 characters long and contain at least one uppercase letter, one lowercase letter, one digit, and one special character".
 - `password_hash` (String, Sensitive) The pre-hashed password for the user, cannot be specified with `password`.

 ### Read-Only